grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/400 Reuse and re-run tests.md

   As is, this script won't work, since it has undeclared functions and variables.
 1. Add the necessary imports and variables.
 This script uses the `group`, `sleep`, and `http` functions or libraries.
 It also has a custom metric.
 Since this metric is specific to the group, you can add it `contacts.js`.

-1. Finally, pass `baseUrl` as parameter of the `contacts` function.
+1. Finally, pass `baseUrl` as a parameter of the `contacts` function.

   <CodeGroup labels={["contacts.js"]} lineNumbers={["false"]} showCopyButton={[true]} heightTogglers={[false]}>